The general life cycle of turtles are shared by all sea turtle species, with some small differences

 - The life cycle of turtles begins with female sea turtles coming on to the beach at night to lay a nest of 100-200 eggs.

-- Nests will hatch in 40 to 60 days.
+- Nests hatch in 40 to 60 days, depending on the species.

 - Young turtles spend several years drifting with the currents (often referred to as the lost years), feeding on small animals living in algae floating in the water.

 - After a few years, immature turtles will settle close to shore where it may take them more than 30 years to reach adulthood.

 - The time juvenile turtles spend on growing areas varies according to the species and food availability.

 - Upon reaching maturity, adult turtles migrate from their developmental areas to their mating grounds.

 - Female turtles swim back to the beach on which they were born to lay eggs every 2 to 3 years.

 - Males migrate annually from the mating areas to the feeding grounds.

 - Sea turtles have a very low natural survival rate: only 1 in 1,000 turtles will make it to adulthood.